In this post we look at why the plank is not the best core exercise and give you some other, more effective options.

 So what other exercises could you use?

 As we’ve already discussed, your trunk moves in multiple directions.
 It makes sense to train each of them.
+Below are exercises for spinal extension, flexion, side bend and rotation.

 Use a Bosu ball or similar to encourage a small amount of spinal flexion, before using the muscles of your back to extend out of the position.